robmcdonough/robmcdonough.github.io/home.md

 author_profile: true
 permalink: /
 ---
-I am an applied microeconometrician with broad interests in labor, education, and crime.
+I am a teaching assistant professor at the University of North Carolina at Chapel Hill.
+I am an applied microeconometrician with broad research interests in labor, education, and crime.
 I use quasi-experimental and structural methods to identify causal relationships that are valuable to policymakers and the public.
-My most recent work examines the impact of violent video game releases on US crime patterns.
-I teach undergraduate courses in microeconomics and labor economics.
+I teach undergraduate courses in introductory economics, microeconomics, and labor economics.
 I received my PhD from the University of Oregon in 2023

 ## Recent Work
 [The Effect of Violent Video Games on Violent Crime](https://robmcdonough.com/files/McDonough_Videogames-violence_CURRENT.pdf)